microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/Sessions/Series/7-Synapse Link for SQL.md

 ---
 layout: page
 title: Azure Synapse Link for SQL
-description: Real time Analytics is most important in today's digital world and that's where Synapse Link for SQL comes into picture.
-In this session, we will learn how Synapse Link for SQL helps to run near real time analytics on your transcational data.
+description: Real time analytics is important in today’s digital world.
+If your transactional data is stored in SQL, Synapse Link for SQL can help turn the transactional data into near real time analytical data.
+In this session, we will learn how Synapse Link for SQL works and how to get started.
 updated: 2022-07-13
 permalink: /skilling/modern-analytics-academy/vignettes/synapse-link-sql
 youtubeid: 5FeHDRRVqbk